ntsakonas/ntsakonas.github.io/_posts/2020-10-26-java-test-fixtures-with-JUnit5.md

 ```

 This class will allow to create a subclass that provides instances of `<T>` when required.
-the `supportsParameter()` is a very interesting, as it is used at runtime to determine if this resolver
+the `supportsParameter()` method is a very interesting, as it is used at runtime to determine if this resolver
 supports the resolution of an argument of type `<T>` in the test execution context.

 That means,that if we had a subclass